 What changed

-The April 2026 update opens these products to all eligible Singapore users via a suitability quiz.
+The April 2026 update opens derivatives products to all eligible Singapore users via a suitability quiz.
 The quiz is OKX's mechanism to satisfy MAS's expectation that derivatives users understand the risk before access — replacing the wealth-gate with a knowledge-gate.

-Source: OKX learn page on Singapore derivatives access (page last modified 2026-04-29).
+Source for the OKX-side change: OKX learn page on Singapore derivatives access (page last modified 2026-04-29).

 What you can trade now